akshaygulabrao/closest-stores/Readme.md

 ## Quick Test
     python3 prob1.py stores.json -x 3 -y 3 -n 3
+Make sure you are in the prob1 directory.

 ## Solution
 I iterate through the list of stores one time and keep a max-heap of size k on the side, resulting in a time complexity of O(nlogk) and space complexity of O(k).
 If the max-heap is less than size k, I append to the heap with a priority value of the distance between the starting point and current store.
 When the heap is full, I remove the top item of the heap and replace the current item to the heap *if* the distance of the current store is less than the top of the heap (the farthest distance).